DataDog/integrations-core/datadog_checks_dev/README.md

   Tag the HEAD of the git repo with the current release number for a specific check.
 The tag is pushed to origin by default.

+  You can tag everything at once by setting the check to `all`.

   Notice: specifying a different version than the one in __about__.py is a maintenance task that should be run under very specific circumstances